 Qualified college students or interested adults who are able to commit at least 100 hours (for example, 20 hours/week for five weeks, or 10 hours/week for ten weeks) can apply for a supervised internship.
 Internships offer more intensive training and mentoring, a chance to work more closely with our staff members, learn how Riverbend operates at a deeper level, and the opportunity to work on an independent project.
 Tasks will be balanced between learning opportunities for you and service to Riverbend.
 For the most part, our internships are unpaid, although we do offer a modest stipend for our Summer Habitat Intern.
 Contact our Volunteer Coordinator for more information if you are interested in our internship program.

-Riverbend Environmental Education Center is accepting applications for a 2013 Summer Intern to assist with the stewardship of our 30 acre nature preserve.
-The Habitat Management Intern, under the supervision of the Volunteer Coordinator, will take primary responsibility for maintaining the Alex Williamson Bird Observation Area, featuring 118 native plant species, bird feeders, and a pond.
-The intern will also help maintain our trails, gardens, ponds, and woodland areas, assist with our reforestation project where saplings have been planted over the past few years, and help with a new meadow diversification project.
-Primary tasks will include planting trees, shrubs and herbaceous plants, watering, weeding, mulching, pond maintenance, clearing trails of fallen branches and other debris, and the removal of invasive species.
-Interns may also help with minor repairs and general maintenance of the barn, outdoor classroom, deer fence, and parking lot area.
+Riverbend Environmental Education Center is accepting applications for 2017 Summer Interns to assist with the stewardship of our 30 acre nature preserve.
+Four positions will be available so that the interns can expect to work in a team environment.
+The Habitat Management Interns, under the supervision of the Habitat Management Coordinator, will help maintain our trails, gardens, ponds, and meadow areas, and assist with our ongoing woodland restoration project where more than 3000 saplings have been planted over the past few years.
+Primary tasks will include caring for native plant communities, managing and improving our meadow, tending trees, weeding, mulching, pond maintenance, clearing trails of fallen branches, stocking our woodpile, and the identification, mapping and removal of invasive species.
+They may also help with camp activities, minor repairs and general maintenance of the barn, outdoor classroom, tool sheds, deer fence, and parking lot area.

-The Volunteer Coordinator will work with the intern to develop management skills.
-Management tasks will include working with individual volunteers, helping to manage volunteer groups, assisting with garden design and plant selection, participating in staff meetings, and other administrative projects.
+The Habitat Management Coordinator will work with the interns to develop management skills.
+Management tasks will include working with individual volunteers, helping to mentor and manage the Teen Summer Volunteer Program, and other administrative projects.

-The Habitat Intern will work 10 weeks for 20/hours week, and will receive a stipend of $100/week.
-Work weeks, days and hours are flexible and will be determined by the Intern and the Volunteer Coordinator.
+The Habitat Interns will work approximately 10 weeks for 12/hours week, and will receive a stipend of $7.50/hour.
+Work weeks are flexible to accommodate family vacation plans but the interns must be available for 10 weeks of work between mid-May to mid-August.
+Three mornings per week are strongly preferred.
+Specific days of the week will be determined by the Intern and the Habitat Management Coordinator and in coordination with other interns, but must include Wednesday, which is when we offer the Teen Volunteer Program each week.
 College credit can be arranged by the intern and his/her college, if desired.